 Democracy seems better than it actually is in comparison to other forms of government because it has primarily existed in the age of radio, then television, and now the Internet and digital cameras.
 Therefore the evil forces at work in all governments have naturally been forced to evolve more slowly, be more secretive, hide behind more layers of front men, and adopt far better PR mechanisms — all to stand up to greater scrutiny.

 Democracy seems better than it actually is because it was created and evolving at a time when the people were armed and informed similarly to how the government was armed and informed, and thus governments had to be more respectful of the people.
 For example, not that long after the printing press and the musket were invented, if a government said, “You will conform because the Pope says the Bible backs our actions.”, then the people could say, “I have a Bible, and I have a musket, and I disagree.”

 Democracy seems better than it actually is because it was usually created with a constitution and/or a bill of rights that captured the lessons learned by the generation who revolted.

 Although democracy is not inherently good, it is not as inherently evil as less democratic forms of government because it must please a larger segment of the population.

 The path forward is clear.
-Why not limit government to those actions that please an even larger percentage of the people?
+Why not limit government to only those actions that please an even larger percentage of the people?